derekwilson/derekwilson.github.io/_posts/2017-07-28-google-home.md

 ## First Impressions

 Well there is a lot of hype.
 The voice recognition is good, over 90% accuracy.
-Its just that the devices its competeing with, light switches egg timers, volume controls are all running at 100% accuracy.
+Its just that the devices its competing with, light switches egg timers, volume controls are all running at 100% accuracy.
 Even having to repeat yourself a bit is irritating.
 In general you can do everything Home can do faster and with more precision with your phone.

 That said there are a few use cases when Home is useful.
-Setting a timer from the kitchen when your hands are full; turning the heater on when you dont have your phone; checking some random fact while watching TV.
-They are limted and the Home is not that cheap.
+Setting a timer from the kitchen when your hands are full; turning the heater on when you don't have your phone; checking some random fact while watching TV.
+They are limited and the Home is not that cheap.

 For me the thing that tips the balance in its favour is using [Home in conjunction with a Chromecast Audio][multicast-url] to get multiroom playback - sort of [Sonos][sonos-url] on the cheap.